 - Please arrive at the pool ready to swim.
-Showers, changing areas and water fountains will not be open.
-However, restrooms will be available.

 - To ensure the health and safety of visitors and staff, the pool will close between swim time blocks for one hour for cleaning and sanitizing.
 The pool’s regular 15-minute safety breaks every hour will still be observed.

 - Extra hand sanitizing stations are available on site.

 In order to manage pool capacity and allow for contact tracing, advance reservations are required for the 2021 pool season.

 Season Pass Reservations: Season pass holders will receive priority registration to reserve desired time block 48 hours in advance.

 Daily Pass Reservations: City of Dublin residents may purchase daily passes online, up to 24 hours in advance.

 To register, visit the Online Registration page at DublinOhioUSA.gov/Recreation-Services/online-registration. *Registration is limited to one time block per day, per user.

 Contact the DCRC front desk at 614.410.4550 if you have any questions or need assistance registering for a swim time.
 Staff are available from 5:30 a.m. to 9:30 p.m.
 Monday through Friday, and 8 a.m. to 8 p.m. on Saturday and Sunday.